taylorlapeyre/reactive-record/README.md

 **Requirements**

-- jQuery
-- Some sort of RESTful api endpoint somewhere
+- Some sort of RESTful JSON api endpoint somewhere

 **Usage**